iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 * [[Subgradient and Subdifferential Definition]]
 * [[Characterizing Functions for Optimizations]], Strong convexity is used.
 * [[Moreau Envelope and Proximal Mapping]], We use the proximal operator a lot in here, and some of the important properties of the proximal operator.
-* [[Global Lipschitz Gradient and its weaker Implications, Smoothness]], We use one of the smoothness property and its relations to convexity and Lipschitz of the gradient of the convex function.
+* [[Global Lipschitz Gradient Strong Smoothness]], We use one of the smoothness property and its relations to convexity and Lipschitz of the gradient of the convex function.

 ---
 ### **Intro**